-Making easy soups is a go-to in our house.
+Making easy soup recipes is a go-to in our house.
 Creamy versions like this Creamy Zucchini Soup to hearty, healthy versions like this Chicken Vegetable Soup to light quick versions like this Cilantro Lime Chicken Soup are a few of many favorites of ours.

 If you’ve ever had a baked potato, I’m sure you can imagine how turning it into a delicious bowl of soup would be an instant family favorite.
-It’s an easy recipe made with simple ingredients that are perfect for cold days, slow days, or days when you just need a quick go-to meal that everyone is sure to love.
+It’s an easy recipe made with simple ingredients that are perfect for cold days or days when you just need a quick go-to meal that everyone is sure to love.

 This homemade budget-friendly soup is thick and creamy but no heavy cream is actually used in this recipe!
 It gets its heartiness from the potatoes, milk, and sour cream, which gets added to the chicken broth.
 The bacon and cheddar give it a nice sharp and smoky balance which rounds out the creamy texture.
 It’s a bowl brimming with flavor and definitely beats anything from a can!